gerac83/BMVC2024/calls/call-for-workshops.md

 - Description of how this proposal relates to previous workshops at BMVC/CVPR/ICCV/ECCV (be as specific as possible).
 - Any special space or equipment requests.

+BMVC will cover the costs for rooms, coffee breaks, and A/V equipment.
+However, any other activities with budget implications will be the responsibility of the workshop organizers.

 For any questions, please get in touch with the workshop chairs via [workshop-chairs@bmvc2024.org](mailto:workshop-chairs@bmvc2024.org).

 Google Form link: [https://forms.gle/V7nxEkMwWHtrD7286](https://forms.gle/V7nxEkMwWHtrD7286)